 - Oral Discovery

-There are typically five types of written discovery relevant to a divorce
+There are typically five types of written discovery relevant to a divorce case which include:

 - Request for Disclosure